 - Ash content refers to the total mineral residue left after incineration of organic matter.
-It has no nutritional significance per se, but the value for ash is a useful check in summing up the proximate composition of food and a - measure of its mineral content.
-It is expressed as g ash per 100 g sample. - Marked crucible was heated in a furnace at 550°C for 2 hours.
-The crucibles was transferred into a desiccator, - cooled for 30 min and weighed (W1).
-The sample was weighed in duplicate into the pre-weighed crucible dish (W2), - 71 2g.
+It has no nutritional significance per se, but the value for ash is a useful check-in summing up the proximate composition of food and a measure of its mineral content.
+It is expressed as g ash per 100 g sample. - The marked crucible was heated in a furnace at 550°C for 2 hours.
+The crucible was transferred into a desiccator, cooled for 30 min and weighed (WI).
+The sample was weighed in duplicate into the pre-weighed crucible dish (W2), 2g.
 The dried samples were charred over a hotplate, initially at low temperature to avoid spattering.
-The - 72 temperature was increased gradually until smoking ceases.
-The sample was incinerated in a furnace at 550°C until - 73 the residue is uniformly white or nearly white and was evaporated on water bath and repeat heating in the muffle - furnace for 30 minutes until constant weight was obtained.
-The temperature of the furnace was decreased to 180°C - and the crucibles was transferred into a desiccator, cooled for 30 minutes and weighed (W3).
+The temperature was increased gradually until smoking ceases.
+The sample was incinerated in a furnace at 550°C until the residue is uniformly white or nearly white and was evaporated on a water bath and repeat heating in the muffle furnace for 30 minutes until constant weight was obtained.
+The temperature of the furnace was decreased to 180°C, - and the crucible was transferred into a desiccator, cooled for 30 minutes and weighed (W3).

-77 Calculation
+80 Calculation